 Note: NetCommand® will asssume you connected your Satellite Receiver to Input-2.
 If you add a second Satellite Receiver or use any other inputs for your Satellite Receiver, this change must match in the NetCommand system.
 See Editing NetCommand Setup in Chapter 3 for more information.

-Connecting a DVD Player with Component Video or Computer with a PC Monitor Output
+Connecting MonitorLink[TM] Control or a Computer with a PC Monitor Output